A lot or a little?

 Is it any good?

+This show’s glaring absence of substantial content means that there’s little for kids to take away from it besides the extensive martial arts violence.
+Power Rangers Dino Thunder's violence might be rooted in fantasy, but it still packs an impressionable punch.
 Most kids are already at least somewhat familiar with the Power Rangers (there are close to 20 different installments of the show, after all), but if they're newcomers, don’t be surprised if Dino Thunder has them kung-fu fighting all over the house in a short time.
-The show’s glaring absence of substantial content means that there’s little for kids to take away from it besides the extensive martial arts violence, which is rooted in fantasy but still packs an impressionable punch.

 Dino Thunder really isn’t suited for the young kids to whom it’s marketed, since the villains -- including head honcho Mesogog -- often pose as trustworthy adult figures in the teens’ lives, blurring the line between fantasy and reality in a way that might frighten little viewers.
 The content is more age-appropriate for grade-schoolers, but tweens will be turned off by the cheesy acting and predictable plot.

-Families can talk about violence on TV.
+Families can talk about violence on TV in shows like Power Rangers Dino Thunder.
 Kids: What messages do shows like this one send to kids about violence?
 Do you think people’s actions are influenced by what they see on TV?
 How does the violence in this show compare to others you’ve seen?

 Kids: How do advertisers influence the products you want?
 Are you more inclined to want certain things because they’re tied to shows you like?
 What are your favorite shows?
 Do you have any toys or games related to the characters in those shows?